Webklex/laravel-imap/README.md

 IMAP_PROTOCOL=imap
 ```

+Supported protocols:
+- `imap` &mdash; Use IMAP [default]
+- `pop3` &mdash; Use POP3
+- `nntp` &mdash; Use NNTP

 The following encryption methods are supported:
 - `false` &mdash; Disable encryption
 - `ssl` &mdash; Use SSL
 - `tls` &mdash; Use TLS

 Detailed [config/imap.php](src/config/imap.php) configuration:
- - `default` &mdash; used default account
+ - `default` &mdash; used default account.
- - `accounts` &mdash; all available accounts
-   - `default` &mdash; The default account identifier.
 It will be used as default for any missing account parameters.
 If however the default account is missing a parameter the package default will be used.
 Set to `false` to disable this functionality.
+ - `accounts` &mdash; all available accounts
+   - `default` &mdash; The account identifier (in this case `default` but could also be `fooBar` etc).
      - `host` &mdash; imap host
      - `port` &mdash; imap port
      - `encryption` &mdash; desired encryption method